 Asking an Attorney about Lost Wages and Disability

-A workman’s comp attorney in Long Beach can also advise you regarding any lost wages you have experienced, or what the laws and procedures are regarding filing for long-term or permanent disability.
+A workman’s comp attorney in California can also advise you regarding any lost wages you have experienced, or what the laws and procedures are regarding filing for long-term or permanent disability.
 You may be able to receive a percentage of the wages you lost while out with your injury, and you may also be entitled to compensation and benefits if your injury has left you permanently disabled so you can no longer work.